mfedoseeva/roboy-activity-recognition/README.md

 # Online Human Activity Recognition for Roboy

-There are two primary ways to run and use the application: with [Ravestate](https://github.com/Roboy/ravestate) dialog as a Charades game, and without the dialog as continuously running action recognition pipeline (see below).
+There are two primary ways to run and use the application: with [Ravestate](https://github.com/Roboy/ravestate) dialog as a Charades game, and without the dialog as a continuously running action recognition pipeline (see below).
-The implementation requires GPU.
+The code requires Nvidia GPU to run.

 ## Continuous human activity recognition without the Ravestate dialog